-Founded by Francis Moseleyvn in Pasadena, California, during 1964, the first product of the Servo Company was a very successful milling machine table power-feed attachment - of which over 300,000 have been sold world-wide.
+Founded by Francis Moseleyvn in Pasadena, California, during 1964, the first product of the Servo Company was a very successful power-feed attachment to drive the table of a milling machines - of which over 300,000 have been sold world-wide.

 Beautifully made, in recent years the range of micro-drilling machines appears to have been trimmed down with previous models, such as the superb co-ordinate model shown here, no longer available.
 However, although only conventional drill presses are now listed, the range is extensive with numerous options available to satisfy a variety of specialist needs.

 Unlike the more conventional precision drills such as those by Derbyshire, Levin, and Bergeon, the first Servo model below was being arranged along the lines of a miniature jig borer with a compound table driven by fine-feed screws with large zeroing (metric scale) micrometer dials locked by non-upsetting face screws.
 Superbly constructed, the machine is of a rare type with few similar ever being offered - though probably the very first, by Wolf Jahn, was a handy high-precision drill/mill that was to be steadily developed through the Leinen BFL and subsequent copies by Ultra, Excel, Sigma and BCA; more recent models of the genre including the Leinen Micro Mill and possibly the American Precise.